metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_admission_check_v1beta1_manifest.md

 Required:

-- `controller_name` (String) controllerName identifies the controller that processes the AdmissionCheck,not necessarily a Kubernetes Pod or Deployment name.
+- `controller_name` (String) controllerName identifies the controller that processes the AdmissionCheck, not necessarily a Kubernetes Pod or Deployment name.
 Cannot be empty.

 Optional:

-- `parameters` (Attributes) Parameters identifies a configuration with additional parameters for thecheck. (see [below for nested schema](#nestedatt--spec--parameters))
+- `parameters` (Attributes) Parameters identifies a configuration with additional parameters for the check. (see [below for nested schema](#nestedatt--spec--parameters))
-- `retry_delay_minutes` (Number) RetryDelayMinutes **deprecated** specifies how long to keep the workload suspended aftera failed check (after it transitioned to False).
-When the delay period has passed, the checkstate goes to 'Unknown'.
-The default is 15 min.The default is 15 min.
+- `retry_delay_minutes` (Number) RetryDelayMinutes **deprecated** specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
+When the delay period has passed, the check state goes to 'Unknown'.
+The default is 15 min.
+The default is 15 min.

 <a id="nestedatt--spec--parameters"></a>
 ### Nested Schema for `spec.parameters`